tsupinie/gifshot/README.md

 'numFrames': 10,
 // The amount of time (10 = 1s) to stay on each frame
 'frameDuration': 1,
+// Change pixels that are the same color as the previous frame to transparent, so the previous frame shows
+// through.
+This can make a difference in file size.
+'makeTransparentFrames': false,
+// Frame disposal option.
+Relevant values are
+// 0: Uspecified (dispose normally)
+// 1: Do not dispose
+// If makeTransparentFrames is true, this option defaults to 1.
+'disposal': 0
 // The text that covers the animated GIF
 'text': '',
 // The font weight of the text that covers the animated GIF